VOLTTRON/volttron/docs/source/devguides/agent_development/Testing-Agents.rst

     * Pytest will search in those directories for files called test_<name of test>.py or <name of test>_test.py
     * In those files, Pytest will test:
         * functions and methods prefixed by "test" outside of any class
-        * functions and methonds prefixed by "test" inside of any class prefixed by "test"
+        * functions and methods prefixed by "test" inside of any class prefixed by "test"

 ::